BlendScape: Enabling End-User Customization of Video-Conferencing Environments through Generative AI: Introduction

 \section{Introduction}

-Distributed collaboration tools are becoming essential to the way we conduct daily activities.
-Since the pandemic, there has been a rise in popularity of using video-conferencing tools for a rich set of collaboration scenarios, ranging from professional tasks (e.g., remote work and distance learning~\cite{Benabdallah-CHI21, Lee-CHI22}) to social gatherings (e.g., connecting with family members~\cite{Fuchsberger-CHI21}, practicing music~\cite{Cai-CHI21}, playing tabletop games~\cite{Yuan-CHI21}).
-However, today's video-conferencing tools do not reflect this wide variety of activities due to how these tools compose meeting environments (i.e., the ``stage'' or background rendered around users' videos).
-Users are typically placed in separate regions of a video grid within generic rooms that lack a connection to the meeting context, which can lead to meeting fatigue~\cite{Fauville-2021-ZoomExhaustion}, reduce user engagement~\cite{Choi-21-AestheticFlattening}, and disrupt interpersonal cues necessary for mediating conversations~\cite{Tang-CSCW23, Hyrkas-CHI23, Hu-CHI23-OpenMic}.
+Advances in video-conferencing technologies and their increasing availability over the past few decades have enabled distributed users to collaborate on activities that previously required face-to-face interaction.
+Since the COVID-19 pandemic, video-conferencing has gained popularity not just for facilitating professional tasks (e.g., remote work and distance learning~\cite{Benabdallah-CHI21, Lee-CHI22}), but also for health appointments~\cite{Han-CHI23}, social gatherings~\cite{Fuchsberger-CHI21}, and hobbies~\cite{Cai-CHI21, Yuan-CHI21}.
+However, today's video-conferencing tools do not reflect the rich range of activities that they are used for, due to how they compose \textit{meeting environments} (i.e., the ``stage'' or background rendered around users' videos).
+Users are typically placed in separate regions of a video grid within generic meeting rooms, which can lead to meeting fatigue~\cite{Fauville-2021-ZoomExhaustion}, reduce user engagement~\cite{Choi-21-AestheticFlattening}, and disrupt interpersonal cues for mediating conversations~\cite{Tang-CSCW23, Hu-CHI23-OpenMic}.

-In recent video-mediated communication and HCI systems research, we observe three approaches to reimagining the composition of video-conferencing environments to better support distributed collaboration: \textit{(1)}~Establishing a shared context, e.g., through rendering users' videos in a unified environment~\cite{OHara-TOCHI11, Morikawa-CHI98} and setting the mood or theme of a meeting~\cite{Hunter-CHI14, follmerVideoPlayPlayful2010}; \textit{(2)}~Enabling spatial metaphors for communication (e.g., by incorporating proxemic interactions~\cite{Hu-CHI23-OpenMic} and spatial sound~\cite{Hyrkas-CHI23, Tang-CSCW23}) to help users mediate turn-taking); \textit{(3)}~Using the environment to record a meeting history, to provide a basis for later collaboration (e.g., through immersive authoring capabilities~\cite{Xia-Spacetime-UIST18}).
-However, it is still a challenge for end-users to adapt meeting environments to meet their distributed collaboration needs during live meetings~\cite{Gronbaek-UIST23}.
-Customization tools in commercial systems (e.g., Microsoft Teams Together Mode\footnote{\textbf{Microsoft Teams TogetherMode:} https://www.microsoft.com/en-us/microsoft-teams/teams-together-mode}, Ohyay\footnote{\textbf{Ohyay:} https://ohyay.co/}) require significant time and effort, which may lead users to default to generic, pre-defined options.